openhab/openhab-addons/bundles/org.openhab.binding.ahawastecollection/README.md

 ```

-Example for rule that sends an notification with collected waste types on day before collection
+Example for rule that sends a notification with collected waste types on day before collection

 ```
 triggers: